The rains have subsided, and the rooster is silent.

 Erica’s sister’s son is in Jakarta awaiting an eye operation and tomorrow, Christine leaves for Jakarta to have chemotherapy on a small cancerous tumor near her shoulder.
 Their medical expenses seem high.

-So far, I’ve supported every rupiah that Erica’s spent over the last 3 weeks—about 4.4 million in the 15 days since Jakarta.
+So far, I’ve supported every rupiah that Erica has spent over the last 3 weeks—about 4.4 million in the 15 days since Jakarta.

-Her brother, Lukey is broke and bored here.
-Nice guy.
-Nice family.
+Her brother, Lukey, is broke and bored here.
+But nice guy.

 But wonder where I’m going?

-I had a good life in Jakarta, although work was a bit dull at times and the emotional loneliness of a new woman every week was depressing.
+I had a good life in Jakarta, although the work was dull and the emotional loneliness of a new woman every week was depressing.